-Every health professional occasionally encounters sleep-related behaviors that border the line between normal and abnormal sleep since it is difficult to determine what is typical or not for a specific individual.
+Every health professional occasionally encounters sleep-related behaviors that may cross the line between normal and abnormal sleep.

 - Thorpy MJ, “Classifications of Sleep Disorders,” In Kryger M, Roth T, Dement W (ed.), Principles and Practice of Sleep Medicine (5th Edition), St. Louis: Elsevier Saunders, page 687.